-Usually you will be expected to put down about 10% of the purchase price – or at least a reasonably hefty sum of money that you wouldn’t want to lose – when you sign the vehicle order.
-There is no legal requirement for this, but it is standard practice.
+When you sign a vehicle order, you will be usually be expected to put down about 10% of the purchase price – or at least a reasonably hefty sum of money that you wouldn’t want to lose.
+There’s no legal requirement for this, but it’s standard practice.

 A dealer incurs costs in preparing a car for sale, processing paperwork and taxing the vehicle.
-They are not going to start spending money getting your car ready without a significant financial commitment from you when they know you can walk away from your contract without any real repercussions.
+They are not going to start spending money getting your car ready without a significant financial commitment from you, especially when they know you can walk away from your contract without any real repercussions.

 Cancelling your order – what rights do you have?

-If you are buying at a distance or off-premises, then you are entitled to your full deposit back, regardless of your reasons or any money the dealer has spent.
+If you bought a car at a distance or off-premises, then you are entitled to your full deposit back, regardless of your reasons or any money the dealer has spent.

 If there is a clause in the contract that the dealer has not fulfilled, or the car is not as advertised, then you are entitled to cancel the contract and have your deposit returned.
-For example, the car is advertised as having 30,000 miles on it but turns out to actually have 60,000 miles on the clock when you get it, or the purchase was subject to any condition noted on the contract (usually for cars sold unseen).
+For example, a car may have been advertised as having 30,000 miles on it, but turned out to actually have 60,000 miles on the clock when you got it.
+Or if the purchase was subject to any condition noted on the contract that was not met.

 If the contract cannot be completed so you are unable to take delivery of the car, then you are entitled to get your deposit back.
 For example, you ordered a car from the dealer, but the dealer was unable to get the car from the manufacturer because production ended.